drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Origin of the Inverted Binding Mode of Olomoucine
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-Modeling analyses show that for steric reasons the Olomoucine molecule cannot conform to the binding of the authentic ligand ATP.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/origin-inverted-binding-mode-olomoucine-3afccb03'><i class='fa fa-play' aria-hidden='true'></i></button>Modeling analyses show that for steric reasons the Olomoucine molecule cannot conform to the binding of the authentic ligand ATP.
 The molecule binds to the catalytic site in a different orientation and another network of hydrogen bonds.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.